kjubik/kjubik/README.md

 ### Hi, there!
 I'm Wojtek, your next junior developer.
 Inquisitive problem-solver focused on progressing as a software engineer.<br/>
-Learning through building.
-Addicted to solving Leetcode problems.<br/>
+Learning through building with Angular, React and Svelte.<br/>
 <br/>
 <sup>Find me on [LinkedIn](https://www.linkedin.com/in/wojciech-kubicki-607197282/) or email me at wojt.kubicki@gmail.com.</sup>